 Perhaps marketers haven’t given the issue the focus that it deserves or they have been taking it too lightly.
 What’s your take?

-Mike Thatcher is a Digital Ninja with a years’ long experience.
+Mike Thatcher is a Digital Ninja with years’ long experience.
 Digital nomad by the place of residence, he is passionate about entrepreneurship and leading small businesses and startups, especially in the online world.
 His best work comes to life when working what he loves most – writing.
 You can reach him any time on Linkedin.